 Just click in the box to see a list or begin typing to search for a specific field and then click it to select it for your report.

-Use this to define the parameters of your report.
-For example, if you are creating a report called "Year to Date Giving by State," you would want to create a Gift query for all Gifts in the current year.
+If your criteria is fairly simple, and does not require any OR statements, then you can use filters.
+For example, if you are creating a report called "Year to Date Giving by State," you would want to filter for all Gifts in the current year.
+The filter criteria will be saved as part of your report, and can be edited by editing your report.

 When you use a saved query to create a report, Virtuous will automatically create a new copy of your query to use with the report.
 The new query will have the same name as your custom report.